kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 The SVG file is more than _twice_ the size of the original JPEG.
 The question arises whether there is an alternative route to the SVG that could give us smaller file sizes but comparable fidelity.
 What if we did not convert from raster to SVG but from raster to PDF and thence to SVG?

-Since PDF to SVG conversion is really part of vector to vector conversion, we will [revisit this question later][PDF to SVG].
+Since PDF to SVG conversion is really part of vector to vector conversion, we will [revisit this question later][PDF to SVG with the `animals` image].

 ### Round tripping from PDF through PNG to PDF